ibm-cloud-docs/Cloudant/api/search.md

 so that you can display more emphasized results to a user.

-To get more emphasized results, add the `search_highlights` parameter to the search query.
+To get more emphasized results, add the `highlight_fields` parameter to the search query.
 Specify the field names for which you would like excerpts, with the highlighted search term returned.